-We are Wales’ best adventure boat tour company.
+We are Wales’ best adventure boat tour company and have a Blue Flag Award, Sustainable Boat Tour Operator.
 Our skippers are your fast and fun guides to the natural history of Anglesey.
 Ride a RIB on the Menai Strait for ADVENTURE, or join us on a RibRide EXPLORER adventure to the islands and high cliffs of the north Anglesey coast, Holyhead.
 Come with us for an unbeatable adventure.

 Going under Thomas Telford’s Menai Suspension Bridge, we enter the infamous Swellies with its shipwrecks, rocks and whirlpools.

 We whip under the Britannia Bridge to spot the Lions and salute Lord Nelson’s statue.

 After viewing Plas Newydd, we return to Menai Bridge and on to see ‘Millionaires Row’.